AuroreAm/Miratelo/Assets/bug.md

-1 - player not switching to move when falling is complete
+1 - player not switching to move when falling is complete - FIXED